-- G. Family Leave Benefits When Spouses Work for the City: When the employee and the employee's spouse are both employed by the City, the aggregate amount of Family Leave shall be limited to twelve work weeks of Leave (or 26 work weeks if leave is for the serious illness or injury of a covered servicemember).
-If the Leave is to care for the employee's spouse or child who has a serious health condition, or for a serious health condition that makes the employee unable to perform his/her job, then each employee is entitled to 12 weeks. - H. Effect of Family Leave Upon Next Review Date: An employee who is granted Family Leave shall have his/her next review date with the City and any benefits that are based upon length of service, (i.e., General Leave accrual rates), adjusted to offset the period of time that Family Leave was taken without pay. - I. Failure to Return from Leave: An employee who fails to return from Family Leave will be terminated after 3 days of no report unless an extension has been approved.
+- G. Family Leave Benefits When Spouses Work for the City: When the employee and the employee's spouse are both employed by the City, the aggregate amount of Family Leave shall be limited to twelve work weeks of Leave (or 26 work weeks if leave is for the serious illness or injury of a covered service member).
+If the Leave is to care for the employee's spouse or child who has a serious health condition, or for a serious health condition that makes the employee unable to perform his/her job, then each employee is entitled to 12 weeks. - H. Failure to Return from Leave: An employee who fails to return from Family Leave will be terminated after 3 days of no report unless an extension has been approved.
 An employee who is unable to return from leave at the time scheduled should contact Human Resources at least two weeks in advance to request an extension of leave.